quasilyte/go-ruleguard/README.md

 require github.com/quasilyte/go-ruleguard/dsl v0.3.21 // indirect
 ```

-If you run `go mod tidy` now, you are going to notice the the dsl package dissapears from the `go.mod` file:
+If you run `go mod tidy` now, you are going to notice the dsl package disappears from the `go.mod` file:

 ```
 $ go mod tidy